 1. Setup A LinkedIn company page for your business

 A Company Page helps LinkedIn members learn about your business, your brand, and what services your business offers.
-Company Pages are also a great way to establish industry expertise by sharing content that is attractive to your target audience.
+Company Pages are also a great way to establish industry expertise by sharing attractive content with your target audience.

-LinkedIn company pages let you provide value to your audience while giving them the chance to engage with your business, effectively establishing your credibility as a trusted resource.
-While setting up your company page, it is important to write a compelling summary of what your business is all about and also include all necessary business details such as website and office address.
+LinkedIn company pages let you provide value to your audience while giving them a chance to engage with your business, effectively establishing your credibility as a trusted resource.
+While setting up your company page, it is important to write a compelling summary of what your business is all about and also include all necessary business details, such as the website and office address.

 2. Connect & network with potential customers

 At its core, LinkedIn is a professional social network.
-It’s all about career development, professional connections, industry discussions and other types of business-related activities.
-It’s not like other social media marketing platforms, such as Facebook, Twitter or Instagram; there, businesses have direct access to consumers that they can easily market to with status updates, images and other casual posts.
+It’s about career development, professional connections, industry discussions, and other business-related activities.
+It’s not like other social media marketing platforms, such as Facebook, Twitter, or Instagram; businesses have direct access to consumers whom they can efficiently market with status updates, images, and other casual posts.

 Using LinkedIn for business is all about the network you build and the connections you make—think, for example, about vendors, the people you work with, and the people you meet at events.
 With LinkedIn’s advanced search capabilities, it’s not only about who you know, but it’s also about who they know.
 You can leverage existing relationships to build new ones and grow your network.